 What is Local Dimming?

-luminosity of parts of the screen to better reflect the scene and create deeper blacks where necessary.
+Local dimming refers to the technology that changes the uniformity of the backlight of an LED screen.
+The television changes the luminosity of some zones of the screen to better reflect the scene and to create deeper blacks.
 It improves the weak black level of an LED TV, compared to the perfect blacks of a plasma.

 Is Local Dimming worth it?